ariellaaro/ariellaaro/README.md

 ### Hi!
-Ariella here
+Ariella here.

-Currently a senior undergrad in Health Informatics at São Paulo Federal University.
+Currently a senior undergrad in Health Informatics at Federal University of São Paulo.

 <!--
 **ariellaaro/ariellaaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.